DustinMorado/subTOM/docs/source/classification/pca/scripts/subtom_pca.rst

   The index of the references to generate : input will be all_motl_fn_prefix_iteration.em (define as integer e.g. iteration=1)

+num_ccmatrix_prealign_batch
+  Number of batches to split the parallel particle prealignment for the CC-Matrix calculation into.
+If you are not doing prealignment you can ignore this option.

 num_ccmatrix_batch
   Number of batches to split the parallel CC-Matrix calculation job into.

 num_xmatrix_batch
   Number of batches to split the parallel X-Matrix calculation job into.
-This also determines the number of batches the Eigenvolumes, and Eigencoefficients calculations will be split into.
+This also determines the number of batches the Eigenvolumes calculation will be split into.

+num_eig_coeff_prealign_batch
+  Number of batches to split the parallel particle prealignment for the Eigencoefficients calculations into.
+If you are not doing prealignment you can ignore this option.

+num_eig_coeff_batch
+  Number of batches to split the parallel Eigencoefficient calculation into.

 num_avg_batch
   The number of batches to split the parallel subtomogram averaging job into.